MeasureOSS/Measure/README.md

 cd ghcrawler-cli
-npm install # you only need to do this the first time node bin/cc orgs yourorg # e.g., MeasureOSS node bin/cc tokens "<your github token>#private" # the quotes are important here node bin/cc queue agithubid/agithubrepo # e.g., MeasureOSS/Measure
-node bin/cc start 8
+npm install # you only need to do this the first time node bin/cc orgs yourorg # e.g., MeasureOSS node bin/cc tokens "<your github token>#private" # the quotes are important here.
+Note: replace 'private' with 'public' for public repositories, you can have a mix of public and private tokens node bin/cc queue agithubid/agithubrepo # e.g., MeasureOSS/Measure node bin/cc start 8
 ```